Senegal: Bonergie Irrigation I

 Expanding access to solar powered irrigation technology

 In Senegal, agriculture accounts for over 70% of jobs and up to 17% of the country’s GDP.
 However, the majority of farmers depend upon the country’s rainy season to grow their crops; limiting yields and leaving farmers vulnerable to fluctuating rainfall.
-Where they have been adopted to date, pumps used to extract ground water for irrigation are largely fuelled by diesel, with fuel, deployment and pump maintenance currently account for a significant proportion of farmer’s operational costs, making it very difficult for small scale farming to be profitable.
+Where they have been adopted to date, pumps used to extract ground water for irrigation are largely fuelled by diesel, with fuel, deployment and pump maintenance currently accounting for a significant proportion of farmer’s operational costs, making it very difficult for small scale farming to be profitable.

 As part of the Government of Senegal’s wider commitment to delivering 100% electrification by 2030, it has been identified that the country has high levels of solar irradiation.
 Solar has the potential to deliver a clean alternative to supplant the use of diesel irrigation pumps, reducing farmers’ costs and CO² emissions, increasing profitability and enabling year-round crop yields in rural Senegal.